 As noted, the investigation into this crash on Newsome Grove Road outside of Ahoskie continues.
 No one can at this time know if the suspicion that the at-fault driver was legally impaired will prove true.
 And, certainly, that young person’s family deserves our condolences.

 Whatever the cause of the crash, the injured passengers will likely have strong grounds for filing insurance claims.
-A driver has a duty to ensure the safety of passengers.
+According to our Virginia Beach personal injury lawyers, a driver has a duty to ensure the safety of passengers.
 Failing to meet that duty by acting negligently in any way creates liability for compensating injured crash victims.
 That compensation can be made by settling insurance claims for medical bills and damages for the infliction of pain and suffering.
 In this case, the injured teens’ parents can take legal action on their children’s behalf.